 Phishing is the illegal attempt to steal money and/or sensitive information using phone calls, email messages or websites.

-Often, criminals attempt this by posing as legitimate companies, using replicas of web sites and emails, or social engineering, to convince you to provide personal information, or install malicious software on your computer.
+Criminals often attempt phishing by posing as legitimate companies, such as replicas of websites, emails, or social engineering, to convince you to either provide personal information or install malicious software on your computer.

 Protect your data